Guide for Players

 Click here to visit the ITF website and sign up for your IPIN.
 Follow the instructions on the site.
 You will need to give your name, date of birth, email address and some other data, and then identify yourself among the names that appear on screen.

 Once done, you will receive an email containing a link that activates your IPIN account.
-Thereafter you select your password and how you prefer to pay your IPIN fee: on the internet using a credit card or in cash to the Referee at the first tournament you play.
-The annual fee for IPIN membership for juniors is US$ 40.
+Thereafter you select your password and pay the annual fee for IPIN membership, which for juniors is US$ 40.

-If you would like to renew your existing IPIN membership for 2018, you must login to your IPIN account on the ITF website here.
-You will need your IPIN number and IPIN password to login.
-Once you have logged in, please click on the 2018 renewal message and follow the instructions to renew.
+If you would like to renew your existing IPIN membership for 2020, you must login to your IPIN account on the ITF website here, go to 'My Profile', followed by 'Circuits' and select the option 'Renew Membership'.

 2. TENNIS EUROPE ACCOUNT

-In addition to the IPIN, you need to register for a Tennis Europe Account here: http://te.tournamentsoftware.com/member/createaccount.aspx.
+In addition to the IPIN, you need to register for a Tennis Europe Account here: /member/createaccount.aspx.